bottledcode/cloxcache/readme.md

 - Cache is tiny relative to the working set (<10%)
 - Single-threaded applications (LRU is simpler and faster)
+- Eventual consistency is acceptable and raw write throughput is critical

 ## Configuration